shmargadt/mgr-tools/README.md

  [(lexico)](https://www.lexico.com/en/definition/productive)

-A useful tool for managing tasks pull reuqests statuses  .
+A useful tool for managing tasks and pull reuqests statuses  .

 ### Why to use it ?